 Congenital heart defects: diagnostic evaluation

-Congenital heart defects are often, but not always, diagnosed in infancy.
+Congenital heart defects CHD are often, but not always, diagnosed in infancy.
 Some may be diagnosed before birth, and many may not be detected until much later in childhood or even in adulthood.

 If the heart problem is significant, your child’s pediatrician or family physician will likely refer your child to a pediatric cardiologist.
 Pediatric cardiologists are trained to diagnose and treat heart problems in infants, children and young adults.
-They have the training and equipment to find out what tests and treatments your child will need, and how often your child will need heart checkups in the future.
+They have the training and equipment to find out what tests and treatments your child with congenital heart defects will need, and how often your child will need heart checkups in the future.

-Diagnostic Evaluation
+Diagnostic Evaluation of CHD

 The pediatric cardiology staff will talk to you and your child about each test, but being prepared for the tests will help you to keep your child as comfortable as possible.
 Don’t hesitate to ask the pediatric cardiologist, nurse or technician to explain these tests to you or your child.